 Also of interest is that Westminster has more people living here who work in computers and math than 95% of the places in the US.

 Like elsewhere in America, most people in Westminster use a private automobile to get to work.
 But notably, a substantial number of Westminster‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The education level of Westminster citizens is very high relative to the national average among all cities (21.84%): 35.74% of adults in Westminster have a bachelor's degree or even advanced degree.
+The population of Westminster is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.74% of adults in Westminster have a bachelor's degree or even advanced degree.

 The per capita income in Westminster in 2010 was $32,330, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
 This equates to an annual income of $129,320 for a family of four.
 However, Westminster contains both very wealthy and poor people as well.

 Westminster is a very ethnically-diverse city.
 The people who call Westminster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westminster residents report their race to be White, followed by Asian.
 Westminster also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 21.16% of the city’s residents.
 Important ancestries of people in Westminster include Irish, English, Italian, and Polish.

 The most common language spoken in Westminster is English.
 Other important languages spoken here include Spanish and Vietnamese.